jacksund/simmate/src/simmate/database/third_parties/for_providers/README.md

 While we encourage open-source databases, if you consider your dataset private or commercial, Simmate does not require any payment or involvement for how this CDN is hosted and maintained.
 Thus, you can manage access to this URL via a subscription or any other method.
 However, Simmate's CDNs are reserved for archives that are freely distributed.

+Note: when uploading new versions of your archive, you should keep the outdated archive either available via its previous URL or, at a minimum, available upon request from users.

 Step 5: Link the CDN to the Simmate table
 -----------------------------------------